 Video Source: Tasty

 One of our favourite family destinations of all, in large part because of the Bahamian cuisine!
 Think rock lobster, conch everything, rum cakes & the Bahama Mama!
 You can find recipes for many of the islands’ authentic dishes HERE (Conch fritters, Conch Chowder, Johnny & Rum Cakes, and their signature cocktails) & a Guide to the Best Drinks in The Bahamas HERE.
+Travel to Bahamas with your taste buds!

 A family bucket list destination, try the authentic Picadillo di Papa – a savory combination of potatoes, chopped bell peppers, onions, and ground or shredded meat – and wash it down with a traditional Costa Rican smoothie – the Batidos to bring the Costa Rican “Pura Vida” to your kitchen!